First Foods For Baby – What Foods You Should Introduce?

 - Watch Out for Food Allergies

-Once your baby is a little older, you might be wondering when you can start feeding them regular food.
-You can’t keep breastfeeding them forever, right?
-Below is a detFirst Foods For Baby – What Foods You Should Introduce?ailed guide to what and how you need to introduce their first solid food.
+You might be wondering when you can start feeding your baby regular food, now that they have grown a bit.
+You can’t keep breastfeeding them forever!
+Below is a detailed guide of how and what you need to introduce your child as their first solid food.

 What is the Right Time to Introduce Solid Food to your Baby’s Diet?

-The exact time to start the introduction of solid foods is largely dependent your baby’s developmental progress.
-However, the golden period for this is when they hit the 4-6 month mark.
-Anything earlier and there is a chance of their intestines giving your child trouble as they are still developing.
+The exact time to start the introduction of solid foods is largely dependent on your baby’s developmental progress.
+However, the golden period for this is when they hit the 6-month mark.
+Anything earlier, and there is a chance of the intestines giving your child trouble as they are still developing.
 If you wait for too long, there is a risk of your child showing resistance to being introduced to solid food due to their comfort zone being rooted in breastfeeding.

 Signs that your Baby is Ready for Solid Food